Acting materialistically in an imperfect world: LLMs as means of production and social relations

 Two strawmen

 tante makes some fair points.
 Doctorow portrayed LLM critics as purists who object to the technology because its creators are bad people—a strawman.
-The actual criticisms come from somewhere else entirely: the enormous consumption of electricity and water, the collection of training data without consent, the exploitative labeling work done in the Global South, the harm inflicted on the knowledge commons including the open source ecosystem.
+The actual criticisms come from somewhere else: the enormous consumption of electricity and water, the collection of training data without consent, the exploitative labeling work done in the Global South, the harm inflicted on the knowledge commons including the open source ecosystem.
 Doctorow reduced all of this to “you just don't like Sam Altman,” and tante was right to call that out.

 But tante falls into the same trap.